sparksoftware71FTW/DigiCorder/README.md

 # DigiCorder
 - Enhance/replace recorders in the RSU
-- Possibly host a ORM management app
+- Possibly integrate additional hardware/software to assist with other duties as well!

 # Dev Environment Setup Instructions:
-*Note: these instructions are Windows-centric, but almost identical for Linux/MacOS.*
+*Note: these instructions are Windows-centric, but they are almost identical for Linux/MacOS.*

 1. Install python and setup virtual environment
    - Download and install python 3.10 on your machine